Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum: Scattering theory for inhomogeneous dielectrics

-Note that for the time-independent dielectric, $\bar{\varepsilon}(\om)\propto \delta(\om)$, and only the annihilation operator containing part survives in (\ref{10.a}, \ref{11}), because (\ref{11}) refers to $\om>0$, and then $V_{\alpha\beta}[ \mathbf{r,-q},\omega+q]=0$ drops out.
+Note that for the time-independent dielectric, $\bar{\varepsilon}(\om)\propto \delta(\om)$, and only the annihilation operator containing part survives in (\ref{10.a}, \ref{11}), because (\ref{11}) refers to $\om>0$, and then $V_{\alpha\beta}[ \mathbf{r},-\mathbf{q},\omega+q]=0$ drops out.
 More generally, also the creation operator will contribute to (\ref{11}), which is the core of our effects.
-We now apply (\ref{10.a}, \ref{11}) to a resting, but space-time-modulated dielectric, and then show how (\ref{10.a}, \ref{11}) describe qualitatively the moving dielectric confirming the relativistic theory for that situation developed in sec.
-III of SM.
+We now apply (\ref{10.a}, \ref{11}) to a space-time-modulated dielectric at rest.